LD4/entity_metadata_management/docs/spec/api/0.1/recommendations_for_activity_streams.md

 ## 2. Architecture
 {: #architecture}

 This recommendation is based on the [Activity Streams 2.0 specification][org-w3c-activitystreams].
-Changes in entity metadata over time are communicated from providers to consumers via _Entity Change Notifications_{:.term} that describe a change to an entity.
+Changes in entity metadata over time are communicated from providers to consumers via _Entity Change Activities_{:.term} that describe a change to an entity.
 These are collected together in _Change Set_{:.term} documents that are organized as shown in the diagram below.

 <img src="{{site.baseurl}}/assets/images/figures/emm_architecture.png">